Our tools – How we use our balance sheet to achieve them

-SMF liquidity insurance facilities accept Level A, B and C collateral, but the price we charge varies depending on the extent of the upgrade provided by the collateral used.
+SMF liquidity insurance facilities accept Level A, B and C collateralfootnote , but the price we charge varies depending on the extent of the upgrade provided by the collateral used.

-Our SMF operations focussed on implementing monetary policy – OSFs and short-term repos (which are currently inactive) – do not require any liquidity upgrade.
+Our SMF operations focussed on implementing monetary policy – OSFs and Short-Term Repo – do not require any liquidity upgrade.
 For these, we only accept Level A collateral.

 Which collateral can be used for our facilities

 A, B and C